OPINION: USF students might be divided, but let’s keep things civil

 Harmful conversations can be perpetuated from conversations in the classroom, campus organizations or social media.

-In October, 57.4% of 1,037 respondents said social media had a negative effect on American democracy, according to a survey conducted by USF’s Center for Sustainable Democracy.
+In October, 57.4% of 1,037 respondents American democracy was negatively affected by social media, according to a survey conducted by USF’s Center for Sustainable Democracy.

 College students are constantly absorbing information online, perpetuating opinions about politics.